 Different stains can require different removal processes.
-The good news is that most stain removal procedures are similar, except when it comes to pretreating.
-Follow these tips on how to get stains out of your favorites, no matter the cause:
+Now that you have an idea of what type of stain you have, the good news is that most stain removal procedures are similar, except when it comes to pretreating.
+Whatever the cause of the stain, however, here are a few tips on how to get stains out of your favorites:

 - Remove the excess stain.
-Use a paper towel, a fork or a brush to get rid of as much of the stain as possible on the garment.
-This particularly applies in cases of dried-in stains.
+Use a paper towel, a fork, or a brush to get rid of as much of the stain as possible on the garment.
+This is particularly important for stains that have already dried.

 - Pretreat stains.
 Here it’s important to know the type of stain you are dealing with, because each requires a different pretreatment method:

-- Rinse garments affected by body-soil stains under cold water.
+- Body-soil stains: Rinse garments affected by body-soil stains under cold water.

-- Presoak clay or dirt stains in cold water with liquid detergent.
+- Clay or dirt stains: Presoak in cold water with liquid detergent.

 To prevent stains from setting in, remember to soak the garment in cold water as soon as possible.
-When it comes to removing stains, it’s best to use cold water when you are not sure about the stain type.
-However, in the case of greasy stains, use warm water.
+When it comes to removing stains, it’s usually best to use cold water if you're not sure about the stain type.
+However, for greasy stains, you'll want to use warm water.

 Stain Removal Tips for More than 80 Types of Stains